 Approach: Fishing along the islands can be a little tricky.
-The Reds’s were holding around the tops of high spots in 80′ – 120′.
-Proper boat positioning is key for pinpoint presentations when jigging for Vermillion Rockfish.
+The Cab’s were holding around the tops of high spots in 80′ – 120′.
+Drop Shot Rigs are great for pinpoint presentations when jigging for Cabezon.

 Bait Selection: The Hogy® Sand Eel Series